bttcprotocol/bttc-doc/docs/del-val.md

 #### Stake
 * Contract method: StakeManagerProxy:stakeFor(address, uint256, uint256, bool, bytes memory)
 * parameter
-    * address user: stake account address, namely Address_A
+    * address user: stake account address, that is, the validator's owner address
-    * uint256 amount: the amount of staked BTT; note: the stake amount should be less than the authorized amount, and the precision of BTT is 18
+    * uint256 amount: the amount of staked BTT
-    * uint256 deliveryFee: delivery fee; greater than or equal to 1 BTT, the precision of BTT is 18
-    * bool acceptDelegation: false (if it is true, stakeFor cannot be called through tronscan, because the tronscan fee is limited to 300TRX, but it can be called through wallet cli, API, etc.)
+    * uint256 deliveryFee: delivery fee; The validator needs to pay a fee for signing a checkpoint, so it is necessary to deposit a certain fee for the signer address in advance.
+    * bool acceptDelegation: Whether the validator accepts the delegator's vote
-    * bytes memory signerPubkey: the public key of the signature account; that is, the public key of Address_A, the leading "04" needs to be removed
+    * bytes memory signerPubkey: the public key of the signature account; that is, the public key of validator's signer address, the leading "04" needs to be removed
 * illustration
+    1. The minimum value allowed by the parameter `amount` can be queried through the StakeManagerProxy:minDeposit method (currently 10^30, which is 10^12 BTT).
+    2. The minimum value allowed by the parameter `deliveryFee` can be queried through the StakeManagerProxy:minHeimdallFee method (currently 10^23, which is 100000 BTT).
+    3. Parameter `acceptDelegation`: true means accepting the vote of the delegator, false means not accepting the vote of the delegator; the value of this property can be changed later through ValidatorShare:updateDelegation.
-    1. Before calling stakeFor, you need to authorize [`StakeManagerProxy`](https://tronscan.org/#/contract/TEpjT8xbAe3FPCPFziqFfEjLVXaw9NbGXj/code) contract to transfer [`BTT`](https://tronscan.org/#/contract/TAFjULxiVgT4qWk6UZwjqwZXTSaGaqnVp4/code) from the stake account address, that is, you need to call the approve method of BTT first.
+    4. Before calling stakeFor, you need to authorize [`StakeManagerProxy`](https://tronscan.org/#/contract/TEpjT8xbAe3FPCPFziqFfEjLVXaw9NbGXj/code) contract to transfer [`BTT`](https://tronscan.org/#/contract/TAFjULxiVgT4qWk6UZwjqwZXTSaGaqnVp4/code) from the stake account address by calling the `approve` method of BTT, and the number of BTT approved should be larger than the amount of staked BTT.
     2. After the user stakes BTT successfully, the validatorID can be obtained through `stakeManagerProxy:getValidatorId` , and then the validator's detailed information can be obtained through `stakeManagerProxy:validators` method.

 #### Stake more